dvpnt/xrun/README.md

  - pass arguments direct to script (without `--`)
  - working with npm `pre` and `post` scripts
  - working with npm config variables
+ - do not print useless npm error log on script error

 ## Install